spacelift-io/user-documentation/docs/product/migrating-to-spacelift.md

   methods in GitHub).
 - Go to the Migration Kit folder: `spacelift-migration-kit`.
 - Install the Python dependencies and the `spacemk` command in a Python virtual environment: `poetry install`.
-- Activate the Python virtual environment: `poetry shell`.
+- Install the poetry shell plugin `pipx inject poetry poetry-plugin-shell` and activate the Python virtual environment: `poetry shell`.

 ## Usage